alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 because so many (almost 50%) of applicants try for these fields.
 One publication or one paper under review is almost expected.
 - Three letters of recommendation.
-A common mix is a strong letter from your PI, an okay letter from the course you TAed, and a weak letter from the course you did well in.
+A common mix is a strong letter from your PI, a decent letter from the course you TAed for, and a weak letter from the course you did well in.
 Again, stronger applicants will have two research letters, or maybe even three.

 (Based on [these two](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf)